Michael bulleted in from the backyard to report the good news. “I just saw a rainbow skink!”

 Point D: It lives under a woodpile.
 That’s the brown fort-like structure in the corner you pretend doesn’t exist because you’re afraid of splinters and knee dirt.

 Point E: We, your Orange County city-boy instincts have never steered you wrong.
 We’ve kept you away from things you should have no part of, like overnight camping using the best camper accessories, rock-climbing, bungee jumping, Burning Man, corn mazes, and peeing inside an Andy Gump portable restroom.
 So trust us when we say… there is no missing piece in the puzzle of your life that reads “Get to Know a Skink!”

-Michael doesn’t have “Orange County city-boy” instincts.
+Michael doesn’t have “Orange County city-boy” instincts even if he used to go camping a lot with his favorite tent from Survival Cooking.
 Michael has “Georgia country boy” instincts.
 When he tells me stories of his childhood, they usually involve something he and his siblings found slithering in their backyard and brought into the house to make into a pet.
 When I hear these stories, I always imagine Michael as a nine year old, wearing overalls and a homemade alfalfa hat with a large pail of freshly caught fish swinging in his little hand.

 The skink wasn’t the first yard-dwelling creature that’s made him happy since we’ve move into the Tree House.
 I’ve already received whirling reports about lizards, centipedes, bats, woodpeckers, hummingbirds, red-tailed hawks, and something he swore was just a bee, but to me looked more like a giant shit nugget with wings.
 It was Michael who wanted a house with a big yard.
 The only items I was really keen on were climate control and a room where I could hang my framed photos with 1970s game show celebrities.
 See me with Marcia Wallace!
 See me with Wink Martindale!
 I don’t know why anyone would get so excited over a rainbow skink.
 But to be fair, no one else understands why I get so excited about Charo.